JohnYKiyo/GenerateColor/README_EN.md

 ### 1. Golden Ratio

 Uses the beautiful ratio found in nature to determine hue.
-Based on Johannes Itten's color theory, it generates harmonious color combinations.
+The golden ratio has a value of approximately 1.618 and is a harmonious ratio commonly found in nature.

 ### 2. Equidistant Division